AdvaniaSE/PowerShellAdvancedFundamentals/Extra - Megalabs/Lab.md

 Get-LineSum .\ExampleFile.txt
 ```

 - Add a switch parameter called `FirstDoubleOccurrence` to the function.
-If this parameter is used the function should instead output the first value that is reached twice during the summarization of the values.
+If this parameter is used the function should instead output the first value that is reached twice during the summarization of the values

 ```PowerShell
 # ExampleFile2.txt content